PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 Analysis
 ~~~~~~~~

-The update rule in :eq:`pcpo-eq-5` shows that the difference between PCPO with KL divergence and :math:`L2` norm projections are **the cost update direction**, leading to a difference in reward improvement.
+The update rule in :eq:`pcpo-eq-5` shows that the difference between PCPO with
+:math:`KL` divergence and :math:`L2` norm projections are **the cost update
+direction**, leading to a difference in reward improvement.
-These two projections converge to different stationary points with different convergence rates related to the smallest and largest singular values of the Fisher information matrix shown in :bdg-info-line:`Theorem 3`.
+These two projections converge to different stationary points with different
+convergence rates related to the smallest and largest singular values of the
+Fisher information matrix shown in :bdg-info-line:`Theorem 3`.
-PCPO assumes that: PCPO minimizes the negative reward objective function :math:`f: \mathbb{R}^n \rightarrow \mathbb{R}` .
+PCPO assumes that: PCPO minimizes the negative reward objective function
+:math:`f: \mathbb{R}^n \rightarrow \mathbb{R}` .
-The function :math:`f` is :math:`L`-smooth and twice continuously differentiable over the closed and convex constraint set :math:`\mathcal{C}`.
+The function :math:`f` is :math:`L`-smooth and twice continuously
+differentiable over the closed and convex constraint set :math:`\mathcal{C}`.

 .. _Theorem 3: